Marc Almond: 1980s

 Almond and Dave Ball formed the synthesiser-based duo Soft Cell and signed to the Some Bizzare label.
 Their hits included "Tainted Love" (UK No. 1), "Bedsitter" (UK No. 4), "Say Hello, Wave Goodbye" (UK No. 3), "Torch" (UK No. 2), "What!"
 (UK No. 3), "Soul Inside" (UK No. 16), and the club hit "Memorabilia".
-Soft Cell's first release was an independent record (funded by Dave Ball's mother) entitled "Mutant Moments" via Red Rhino Records in 1980.
+Soft Cell's first release was an independent record (funded by Dave Ball's mother) entitled Mutant Moments via Red Rhino Records in 1980.

 "Mutant Moments" came to the attention of music entrepreneur Stevo Pearce, who at the time was compiling a "futurist" chart for the music papers Record Mirror and Sounds which featured young, upcoming and experimental bands of the new wave of electronic sound.
 He signed the duo to his Some Bizzare label and they enjoyed a string of nine Top 40 hit singles and four Top 20 albums in the UK between 1981 and 1984.
-They recorded three albums in New York with producer Mike Thorne: Non-Stop Erotic Cabaret, Non Stop Ecstatic Dancing and The Art of Falling Apart.
+They made three records in New York with producer Mike Thorne: their debut Non-Stop Erotic Cabaret (1981), its remix album Non Stop Ecstatic Dancing (1982) and the follow-up The Art of Falling Apart (1983).
 Almond became involved with the New York Underground Art Scene at this time with writer/DJ Anita Sarko, which led him to meet artists including Andy Warhol and perform at a number of Art events.

 "Tainted Love", a cover of a Gloria Jones Northern Soul classic, was number one in the UK and in many countries over the world, and was in the Guinness Book of Records for a while as the record that spent the longest time in the Billboard Hot 100 chart in the US.
 It also won the best-single award of 1981 at the first Brit Awards.
-Soft Cell brought an otherwise obscure Northern Soul classic to mass public attention and their version of the song is, to date, the UK's 59th best-selling single of all time, selling over one million copies in the UK.
+Soft Cell brought an otherwise obscure Northern Soul classic to mass public attention and their version of the song was, as at 2012, the UK's 59th best-selling single of all time, selling over one million copies in the UK.

 Almond also became friends with JG Thirlwell and, in 1983, as Clint Ruin, Thirlwell performed with Soft Cell on the Channel 4 show The Switch.
 Marc travelled to New York with Thirlwell and Nick Cave, where they became part of the Immaculate Consumptive with Lydia Lunch.
 Almond and Thirlwell continued to work together, ultimately culminating in the Flesh Volcano single in 1987.